Waltham Garage Clean Out Services

 Understanding Waltham’s Regulations for Hazardous and Prohibited Garage Materials

-- No hazardous waste in regular trash or bulk pickup
+- No household hazardous waste in regular trash or recycling

 Recycling and Material Recovery Requirements for Garage Clean Outs in Waltham